 In February this year president Joe Biden signed an executive order designed to fortify US supply chains, including those feeding the automotive industry.
 In May he announced a $174 billion plan for US electric vehicle production following a comprehensive review of the battery supply chain in the country.

 The Democratic administration that came into power in January this year has put the US back on an ambitious target of making most of its vehicle output electric by 2030 and having every car on the road an electric one by the following decade.

 Now, Biden has gone even further, signing an executive order aimed at making half of all vehicles sold in the US by 2030 to be electric vehicles, along with further proposals for stricter vehicle emission regulations.
 The order is non-binding, however it is expected to accelerate electrification further, and has been backed by major American OEMs, including Ford, GM and Stellantis, as it helps manufacturers to plan long-term supply chain investments.

-The targets are ambitious because this year North America will make fewer than 2m electric vehicles (including hybrids), according to industry analyst AutoForecast Solutions, and of that number only 500,600 will be pure battery electric vehicles (BEVs) – or less than 3% of overall production in the US this year.
+The targets are ambitious because this year North America will make fewer than 2m electric vehicles (including hybrids), according to Joe McCabe, industry analyst AutoForecast Solutions, and of that number only 500,600 will be pure battery electric vehicles (BEVs) – or less than 3% of overall production in the US this year.

 While that may say low, US electric vehicle market share falls in line with global sales figures in which BEVs currently account for just under 3%, according to AutoForecast.
 However, the US is pushing for pure EVs share to rise by 15 times compared to this year.